townsfolk/gradle-templates/README.md

 ## Usage

+There are two intended uses for this project - as a creator of new projects and augmentor of existing projects.

 Run the `./gradlew tasks` command and look at the group `Template tasks` to see a list of the available tasks.

+### Project Creation Tasks

+The project creation tasks are only available when run from this project.
+All tasks require the project property `repoName` to be specified in order to identify the target directory.

 #### createBasicProject